SIGBlockchain/project_aurum/README.md

 - [Docker](https://www.docker.com/)

 ## Features
-Aurum Phase One is a centralized blockchain that provides users with the ability to exchange tokens with each other.
+Aurum Phase One is a centralized private blockchain that provides users with the ability to exchange tokens with each other.
 Future support for decentralizing Aurum will be implemented once the network grows to a sustainable level for decentralization.

 ## Installation
 `under development`